-Sydney University Athletics Club is the oldest continuing athletics club in New South Wales and arguably the oldest in Australia.
+Sydney University Athletics Club is the oldest continuing athletics club in Australia.
 Founded in 1878, it emerged nine years prior to the 1887 formation of the Athletic Association of New South Wales.
 In 1890, it was a foundation member of the newly formed Sydney University Sports Union, along with the university football, cricket, boat and tennis clubs.

 Two years later in 1892, a band of Sydney University athletes competed in what has been recognised as the first Australian Intervarsity match against Melbourne University.
 While being overcome by their hosts on the track the Sydney men more than held their own in the social stakes.
 A century on, and competing in the same all-white uniform at the first Australian University Games in Perth in 1992 SUAC were able to avenge that earlier loss with an emphatic win both on and off the track.